-Gathering baseline date, tracking recipients progress, measuring challenges and successes and testing water quality are all part of what makes our projects successful.
-We monitor the health of the students and measure their success through an evaluation process designed by the University of Washington’s Epidemiology Department.
-Parents are interviewed at the initial village meeting and children’s health are evaluated prior and post receiving aid.
+Gathering baseline data, tracking recipients’ progress, measuring challenges and successes, continuously interviewing recipients, and testing water quality are all part of what makes our projects successful.
+We monitor the students’ health and measure their success through an evaluation process designed by the University of Washington’s Epidemiology Department.
+Parents are interviewed at the initial village meeting, and childrens’ health is evaluated before and after receiving aid.
 Water quality testing is also done on both the residential rainwater harvesting systems and the school rainwater harvesting systems.
+Recipients of the Women’s Water Initiative are interviewed extensively and regularly.

 How We Measure Results